Rhainur/gyh-challenge/readme.md

 Since the challenge required the code to be in a single Node module, I've decided to include the table setup code as a simple query right at the top.
-Ordinarily, this would be better handled via some sort of migration system.
+Ordinarily, this would be better handled via some sort of migration system, but for this app I'll be focusing on the basic functionality rather than working on enterprise-grade production readiness :)

 The base HTML file is served up via Express's built in static content capabilities.